archit120/JuliaOpenCVBindingTest/README.md

 This branch has some progress on automated generation.
 Please look at gen3.py which can generate bits of relevant C++ code

 ### TODO
- - Ensure correct argument conversion (Vectors, Mats, ...)
+ - Ensure correct argument conversion (Vectors, Mats, ...) - partially done
  - Julia side code
- - Handle types.hpp
+ - Tests

 ### DONE
  - Constants and enums